Time for a serious post.

 When a friend gets power back, what’s the protocol?
 Do you say “Congratulations!”, when in your mind, you’re angry at that person for having electricity while you’re still in the dark.

 I’ve gone near crazy, for more reasons than I care to explain.
 I have a roommate that cannot stand the sound of silence, so she constantly needs noises around her.
 However, when there is no electricity, the noises are few.
 So she talked to me…A LOT.
 At first I didn’t mind, but after a while, I just want to be in my own silence, in my own mind.
-TV is poison, and I don’t watch a lot of it as it is, so I don’t mind the lack of it.
+I don’t watch a lot of TV as it is, so I don’t mind the lack of it.
 It’s the convenience of electricity that I miss.
 Knowing that: my food is cool and safe from spoiling, I can use my phone to call home, I can listen to music, there are streetlights on so I can see my surroundings, and my alarm clock can wake me up in the morning.

 How many games of ‘Rummy’ can one play?
 I’m already cringing at the thought of going back to an electricity-less apartment.
 Can I just spend the night at the office?